Global trace formula for ultra-differentiable Anosov flows: Global space: second step

 acting on $\h$ is zero.
-Using \cite[Problem 6.16 p.177]{Kato}, we see that the essential spectral radius of $\p{z - X}^{-1}$ is zero (since the spectrum of $X$ is made of isolated eigenvalues of finite multiplicity).
-Then if $r > 0$ is such that $\p{z_X}^{-1}$ has no eigenvalue of modulus $r$ we may define the spectral projection
+From the proof of Lemma \ref{lmdiscretespectrum}, we know that the essential spectral radius of $\p{z - X}^{-1}$ is zero.
+Then if $r > 0$ is such that $\p{z-X}^{-1}$ has no eigenvalue of modulus $r$ we may define the spectral projection